-Using a large, seasoned wok (seasoned woks are naturally nonstick) and high heat, cook two large, lightly beaten eggs into a flat omelet in a little peanut oil for about 30 seconds per side.
-Transfer the omelet to a cutting board and cut into 1/2-inch pieces.
+Using a large, seasoned wok (seasoned woks are naturally nonstick) over medium-high heat, cook two large, lightly beaten eggs into a flat omelet in a little peanut oil for about 30 seconds per side.
+Transfer the omelet to a cutting board and cut it into 1/2-inch pieces.

 Step 2.
 Choose Lean Protein

 Feel free to go beyond chicken and choose your favorite lean protein, such as shrimp or pork tenderloin.
-For a vegetarian alternative, try meaty-textured seitan-a processed wheat gluten that is high in protein.
+For a vegetarian alternative, try meaty-textured seitan–processed wheat gluten that is high in protein.
 Look for unseasoned seitan "strips" or "cubes" rather than flavored seitan.
-Cook the protein with minced scallions, garlic and ginger.
+Turn up the burner to high heat and cook the protein with green onions, garlic and ginger.
 This step flavors the meat while it's cooking.

 Step 3.
 Add Fresh Vegetables

-Add tons of fresh vegetables, such as broccoli, zucchini, carrots and eggplant, to the protein in the wok.
+Add tons of fresh vegetables like broccoli, zucchini, carrots and eggplant.
 Cook for 2 to 4 minutes, or until your vegetables have softened and the protein is cooked all the way through.
 Transfer all the contents of the wok to a large plate.

 Step 4.
 Stir-Fry the Rice Separately

-Using cold brown rice (warm rice will stick to the wok), stir-fry the rice in oil until it's hot.
-Use two wooden spatulas to pull the rice from the bottom to the top, tossing all around, so all the rice is evenly coated with the oil and cooked, about 2 minutes.
+Making sure to use cold rice (warm rice will stick to the wok), stir-fry the rice in oil until it's hot.
+Use two wooden spatulas to pull the rice from the bottom to the top and the side of the pan, tossing all around, so all the rice is evenly coated with the oil and cooked, about 2 minutes.

 Step 5.
 Season Judiciously

-Return the protein, vegetables and egg to the wok with the rice.
+Return the protein, vegetables and egg to the wok with the rice and continue to cook, stirring frequently.
 Add the seasonings, such as reduced-sodium soy sauce, lime juice, Japanese ponzu sauce or oyster sauce and stir to combine.
 When you have the option, elect for reduced-sodium sauces, because prepared sauces like soy sauce add great flavor but are often very high in sodium.
 To keep the sodium down, take it easy on the salty Asian sauces and chose lower sodium options where possible.

 4 Secrets for Making Perfect Fried Rice